nokutendamanombe/MYSQL-World_Data/README.md

 # MYSQL-World_Data
-The script is in the Master Branch :)
+The queries are in the Master Branch :)

 This project explores the MySQL sample World database.
 Checking for Population Density, Languages Spoken in certain regions etc.

 I dabbled with data retrieval answering the below questions